Dandy in the Underworld (song): Critical reception

 On its release, Rosalind Russell of Record Mirror predicted "Dandy in the Underworld" would be a hit and wrote, "Three track throttle from an elf turned punk.
 I love it and especially because he's got the nerve to go out again on a new wave and not hang onto old images like a lot of other people."
-Charles Shaar Murray of New Musical Express felt the song was "the kind of over-solemn dog-spittle that Marc gets into when he feels important".
+Charles Shaar Murray of the NME felt the song was "the kind of over-solemn dog-spittle that Marc gets into when he feels important".
 He added that the single's two B-sides were "unpretentious little rock pieces that ride around the turntable more than happily".
+Mike Pryce of the Worcester Evening News stated, "Marc B. quietly goes on having the hits, so his fans are showing remarkable staying power.
+This however I see as one of his biggest for some time.
+Set to a raunchy old rock ballad beat, it's Bolan with all the stops out."

 In a retrospective review of the song, Dave Thompson, writing for AllMusic, considered it to be "a genuine Bolan classic".
 As "one of Bolan's most honestly autobiographical songs in years", Thompson noted the "candid synopsis of his own decline" in the lyrics.
 He felt the song on the whole was proof that "just as the mid- to late-'70s punk movement took much of its impetus from Bolan's own early example, Bolan was himself rejuvenating around its energies."
 Mark Paytress, in his 2002 book Bolan: The Rise and Fall of a 20th Century Superstar, praised it as "pure Bolan melodrama at its best".
 He noted the return of Bolan's "favourite C-Am-F-G chord sequence, majestically restated despite the cheesy, pomp rock synth" and how the lyrics saw him "revisiting Greek mythology".
 Paytress also drew comparisons to Bolan and T. Rex's 1974 single "Teenage Dream" as Bolan "survey[s] the debris of his fractured career – only this time, with lessons learned, he was on his way back up not down".

 In a 2020 retrospective on the top 10 T. Rex songs, Brian Kachejian of Classic Rock History picked "Dandy in the Underworld" as number five on the list.
 He considered the song to be "pure T. Rex excitement" and added that it "seemed to be a preview for the next musical chapter of Bolan's life until he was tragically killed".
 In a similar 2022 retrospective, WhatCulture selected the song as number one on the list.
 Writer Chris Chopping described it as "one of Bolan's most personal and revealing songs" and added that the song's "catchy, mid-tempo backing track and the knowing self aware performance elevate the song from pity party to anthem".